 Financial experts should be entertaining, as well as informative.

 Lauren Lyons Cole is a Certified Financial Planner®, financial expert and speaker.
-She is a personal finance contributor for TheStreet TV, and often shares financial advice as a guest on the NBC Today Show, Fox 5 New York, Marketplace Money, CBS This Morning, BBC Capital, Inside Edition, and even Vh1’s Mob Wives (for a financial planning session with one of the cast members).
+She is a personal finance contributor and host for TheStreet TV, and often shares financial advice as a guest on the NBC Today Show, Fox News, Fox Business, Marketplace Money, CBS This Morning, BBC Capital, Inside Edition, Fox 5 New York, and even Vh1 and MTV.
 Lauren believes talking about money should be entertaining, as well as informative.

 Lauren’s no-nonsense approach to money management is more akin to personal training than traditional financial planning.
 She empowers people to take control of their money by getting organized, spending smarter & earning more.
 Usually in that order.
 Though she studied financial planning at New York University, she learned far more about money from her Scottish grandmother who taught her the importance of saving and investing.

 Wanna know more?
 Keep reading…